leaveningagents/leaveningagents.github.io/README.md

 # Potential Leavening Agents

-Website for searching through a list of potential leavening agents to remove from your dwelling during Passover and the Feast of Unleavened Bread.
+A website for searching through a list of potential leavening agents to remove from your dwelling during Passover and the Feast of Unleavened Bread (Exodus 12).

 ## Tech

-This site uses Svelte, Sveltekit, and Tailwindcss 3.
+This site is built using Svelte, Sveltekit, and Tailwindcss 3.

 ## Developing